 Liverpool owners 'would consider new shareholders'

+Liverpool owners Fenway Sports Group 'would consider new shareholders'

 Last updated on .From the section Liverpool

-Liverpool's owners say they "would consider new shareholders" following reports that the club have been "put up for sale".
+Liverpool's owners say they "would consider new shareholders" following reports that the club are up for sale.

-The Athletic reported that Fenway Sports Group (FSG), which bought Liverpool in 2010, are "inviting offers".
+The Athletic reported that Fenway Sports Group (FSG), which bought Liverpool in 2010, is "inviting offers".

 FSG said it "remains fully committed to the success of Liverpool, both on and off the pitch".

-Liverpool are eighth in the Premier League.
+Liverpool, Premier League runners-up last season, are eighth in the table.

+They have reached the last 16 of the Champions League, where they will face Real Madrid in a repeat of last year's final.
-An FSG statement read: "There have been a number of recent changes of ownership and rumours of changes in ownership at Premier League clubs.

-"Inevitably we are asked regularly about Fenway Sports Group's ownership in Liverpool.
+An FSG statement read: "There have been a number of recent changes of ownership and rumours of changes in ownership at Premier League clubs and inevitably we are asked regularly about Fenway Sports Group's ownership in Liverpool.

 "FSG has frequently received expressions of interest from third parties seeking to become shareholders in Liverpool.